cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

     -   On Debian and Ubuntu systems, you must install the `libssl-dev` package to compile with SSL support.
     -   On Red Hat and CentOS systems, you must install the `openssl-devel` package to compile with SSL support.
 -   On Mac OS X, you will need to install `XCode`, specifically the command line tools.
--   On Windows, you will need to install `Visual Studio 2015` or later.
+-   On Windows, you will need to install Visual Studio.
 When running on Windows machines, it is recommended to install either [pywin32](http://sourceforge.net/projects/pywin32/) or [ActivePython](http://www.activestate.com/activepython/downloads) if you wish to do parallel builds.

 -   On FreeBSD, the included compiler (`gcc` or `clang`) should suffice, but you will need to install `devel/libexecinfo` from ports or via [pkgng](http://www.freebsd.org/doc/handbook/pkgng-intro.html).
 -   On OpenBSD 5.4 or later, you will need to install `gcc` from ports (`lang/gcc`) or by using [pkg\_add](http://www.openbsd.org/cgi-bin/man.cgi?query=pkg_add&sektion=1) You will also need to install `devel/libexecinfo`.